OLEGSHA/KenDB3/README.md

 ## License and reuse

 Code and assets in this repository are licensed under AGPLv3-or-later (see [LICENSE](LICENSE)).
-However, it not designed to be deployed anywhere except on windcorp.ru.
+However, it is not designed to be deployed anywhere except on windcorp.ru.